 Women make up 47% of the entire United States workforce.
 When it comes to women in trucking, the figure appears to be small by comparison.
 According to government statistics, the number of women drivers has seen a significant drop and is teetering on the lowest percentage since 2011.

 Contrary to what the government claims, real-life, on the road, and behind the wheel women of trucking don’t feel the statistics accurately represent what they see in their daily lives.
 Actually, the American Trucking Associations, which is directly linked with the pulse of trucking, states that more than 28,000 women have joined the trucking industry since 2014.
 Still, in a very male-driven industry, women in trucking are definitely the minority.
 Should women head into trucking?
 What’s it like to be a woman trucker in a “man’s” world?
+What does a truck driver do?
 Find out some answers to these questions and more.

 Note: trade school programs are not just a man's world either!